-The Allied commanders had decided to launch an amphibious assault on Madagascar as 'Ironclad' executed by Force 121.
-It included Allied naval, land and air forces, and was commanded by Sturges.
+The Allied commanders had decided to launch an amphibious assault on Madagascar as 'Ironclad' to be executed by Force 121.
+This included Allied naval, land and air forces, and was commanded by Sturges.
 The British army landing force included Brigadier F. W. Festing’s 29th Independent Brigade Group, No. 5 (Army) Commando, and two brigades of the 5th Division, the latter en route to India with the remainder of their division.
-The Allied naval contingent comprised more than 50 vessels drawn from Force 'H', the British Home Fleet and the British Eastern Fleet, commanded by Syfret.
+The Allied naval contingent comprised more than 50 vessels drawn from Force 'H', the British Home Fleet and the British Eastern Fleet, all under Syfret’s command.

 The defending Vichy French forces, led by the governor general, Armand Léon Annet, included about 8,000 troops, of whom some 6,000 were Malagasy tirailleur colonial infantry.
 A large proportion of the rest were Senegalese.
 Between 1,500 and 3,000 Vichy French troops were concentrated in the Diego Suárez area, but their supporting naval and air defences were relatively light and/or obsolete: eight coastal batteries, two armed merchant cruisers, two sloops, five submarines, 17 Morane-Saulnier MS.406 single-engined fighters fighters and 10 Potez 63 twin-engined light bombers.

 The landings met almost no resistance and the landed troops seized Vichy French coastal batteries and barracks.
-The Courier Bay force, Brigadier G. W. B. Tarleton’s 17th Brigade forced its way with difficulty through mangrove swamp and thick bush before taking the town of Diego Suárez and 100 men prisoner.
-The Ambararata Bay force, the 29th Independent Brigade, headed towards the French naval base of Antisarane.
-With assistance of six Valentine infantry tanks of 'B' Special Service Squadron and six Tetrarch light tanks of 'C' Special Service Squadron, the 29th Independent Brigade advanced 21 miles (34 km), overcoming light resistance with bayonet charges.
+The Courrier Bay force, which was Brigadier G. W. B. Tarleton’s 17th Brigade, forced its way with difficulty through mangrove swamp and thick bush before taking the town of Diego Suárez and capturing 100 men.
+The Ambararata Bay force, which was the 29th Independent Brigade, headed toward the French naval base of Antisarane.
+With the assistance of six Valentine infantry tanks of 'B' Special Service Squadron and six Tetrarch light tanks of 'C' Special Service Squadron, the 29th Independent Brigade advanced 21 miles (34 km), overcoming light resistance with bayonet charges.
 Antisarane itself was heavily defended with trenches, two redoubts, pillboxes, and on both flanks essentially impenetrable swamps.
-Arrachart airfield was attacked, five of the Morane-Saiulnier fighters being destroyed and another two damaged, while two Potez-63 aircraft were also damaged.
+Arrachart airfield was attacked, five of the Morane-Saulnier fighters being destroyed and another two damaged, while two Potez 63 aircraft were also damaged.
 This attack effectively reduced by one-quarter the Vichy French air strength on the island.
-Two MS.406 fighters made a brief appearance and strafed beaches in Courier Bay, but two more Vichy French aircraft were lost on this first day.
+Two MS.406 fighters made a brief appearance and strafed beaches in Courrier Bay, but two more Vichy French aircraft were lost on this first day.

 The Japanese submarines I-10, I-16 and I-20 arrived three weeks later on 29 May.
 I-10's reconnaissance floatplane spotted Ramillies at anchor in Diego Suárez harbour, but the floatplane was spotted and Ramillies changed her berth.
 I-20 and I-16 launched two midget submarines, one of which managed to enter the harbour and fire two torpedoes while under depth charge attack from two corvettes.
 One torpedo seriously damaged Ramillies, while the second sank the 6,993-ton tanker British Loyalty, which was later refloated.
 Ramillies was later repaired in Durban and Plymouth.